sahithyandev/s1/src/content/docs/properties-of-materials/degradation/03-forms-of-corrosion.md

 Consider a riveted metal-plate section in contact with domestic water.

 Initially it will corrode uniformly.
 After some time, crevice becomes depleted with oxygen due to restricted convection.
 Now the crevice becomes the anode.
-As the anode area is much smaller compared to cathode, corrosion will be severe.

-If the water contained salt(s), metal chloride(s) will be formed.
-All metal chlorides other than NaCl, KCl hydrolize in water.
-And produces acid.
-Acids increase the rate of corrosion.
+Becasue of [area effect](#area-effect), corrosion will be severe.